vedanthimte/VedantHimte/README.md

 - 👋 Hi, I’m @VedantHimte
 - 👀 I’m interested in ...
-AI, Hacking, DBMS & Front-End Code
+AI, Hacking, DBMS & Full stack Code
 - 📫 How to reach me ...
-Instagram- @vedant_himte
+Instagram- @vedanthimte

 <!---
 VedantHimte/VedantHimte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.